All Episodes

 Oi, mate, what are people like in this town where we live in?

-I mean, they are horrible mean people.
+They are horrible, mean people.

-He goes, You'll probably find the people around here like that as well.
+He goes, you'll probably find the people around here like that as well.

-Goes, I heard what you said, but I really like the people round here.
+And then moments later, another person approaches the Quaker and goes, I heard what you said, but I really like the people around here.

 I think they're really cool and everything.

-And he goes, Well, what did you think of the people in the town you just came from?
+And he goes, well, what did you think of the people in the town you just came from?

 He goes, I like them as well.

-He goes, Yeah, you will find it so wherever you go.
+He goes, yeah, you will find it so wherever you go.

 Because perhaps on some level, the external reality that we experience is an expression of something within us.